 I feel lost and my self-worth drops.
 I’m thinking: Does anyone care about me?
-(By the way, I never saw my dad again, and he died when I was 42.)
-My new step father dies of a heart attack a year after my mother marries him.
-So, I meet an older guy, who I’m thinking will give me the security I need, and we get married when I’m 19.
+(I never saw my dad again, and he died when I was 42.)

 Now I’m 28 years old.
-By then, I had three horrendous pregnancy losses: A stillborn girl at eight months, then an ectopic pregnancy that required surgery, and a premature baby that didn’t survive.
+By then, I had three horrendous pregnancy losses, including a stillborn girl at eight months.
 My husband cheats on me with a prostitute and is addicted to various sedatives, and threatens me with bodily harm, so I get a restraining order and a divorce.
 I had moved to a state where I didn’t have friends, I had lost my children, and at the age of 28, I feel like my life is OVER.

 Now I’m 38 years old, and I’m in another troubled relationship.
 I’m sitting in a psychologist’s office telling her my problems.
 After about 30 minutes of this she looks at me and says “excuse me, do you have the word DOORMAT written on your forehead?”

 This is the defining moment, and I realize that the answer to my problems are INSIDE of me, and that I’m the one that holds the power.
-All those years of feeling disempowered by other people are now over.
-It’s time to totally shift my thinking, and to love myself.
+It’s time to totally shift my thinking, and to LOVE MYSELF.

 I start my journey within by reading books on self-empowerment and mindset.
 I had been working in corporate for 22 years and worked my way up to be a top analyst for a major bank.
 It’s there that I hone my skills of digging deep to find answers.
-And, I discover I have this intuitive ability to help people solve the mystery of why they’re stuck, and to move on and create a life that’s authentic to them.
+And, I discover I have this intuitive ability to help people solve the mystery of why they’re stuck, and to move on by healing emotionally and getting clarity on their life’s direction.

-I study mind-body wellness, become a transformational life coach and clinical hypnotherapist helping people to go deep, heal their past and create a future that’s aligned with who they really are.
+I study mind-body wellness, become a transformational life coach and clinical hypnotherapist.
 I write an award-winning book that helps people to lose weight by healing from the inside out without diets that leave them feeling even worse about themselves.